c-mart/smog/readme.md

 - Create config file containing things like SQLALCHEMY_DATABASE_URI and SECRET_KEY
 - In your WSGI file, set SMOG_CONFIG environment variable pointing to your config file, e.g. `os.environ['SMOG_CONFIG'] = '/var/www/smog_config'`
+- Run `python manage.py db upgrade` to apply latest schema version to your database
+- Run `python manage.py populate_db`

+## How to Perform Updates
+- `git pull` the repo in-place
+- Activate smog virtualenv?
+- Run `python manage.py db upgrade` to apply latest schema version to your database
+- Reload your web server?

 ## Known Issues
 smog does not protect against CSRF.
 I plan to switch to WTForms which should solve this.